 Skip the Line is a practical guide to achieving your dreams – fast.
-It reveals strategies for shortening your path to success, which include how to execute and scale ideas, learn new skills, and harness fear to help you grow.
+This personal development book reveals strategies for shortening your path to success, including executing and scaling ideas, learning new skills, and harnessing fear to help you grow.

 “Reflections on hope, survival and the messy miracle of being alive” – The Comfort Book by Matt Haig is a collection of short lessons learned in hard times and suggestions for making the bad days better.
 Drawing on maxims, memoirs, and the inspirational lives of others, these meditations celebrate the ever-changing wonder of life.

-My recommendation for you is that this book is always on your bedside table.
+I recommend that this book always is on your bedside table.
 You can pick it up if you feel alone with your thoughts and need the wisdom and comfort of a friend.
 It is always a reminder that we can nurture inner strength and hope, even on days that seem the worst.
 Reading these short stories feels like talking to a friend, sharing thoughts with family, or meditating and finding inner peace – whenever you need it.

 A few weeks ago, I read The Culture Map by Erin Meyer.
-It was recommended to me by one of our mentors; Lenny Leemann.
+It was recommended to me by one of our mentors.
 The book describes how different cultures act differently in terms of 8 metrics.
-It’s super interesting and full of excellent examples as well as graphs to visualize the differences between the cultures.
+It’s super interesting and full of excellent examples and graphs to visualize the differences between the cultures.
 Here are some of my notes from my reading.

 I think this book is very useful in the setting of our global community.
-It’s so easy to misunderstand or miscommunicate when you’re in an intercultural setting like the Moonshot Pirates community.
+It’s easy to misunderstand or miscommunicate in an intercultural setting like the Moonshot Pirates community.
 Having an awareness of our cultural differences makes it easier to navigate such environments.

 Greenlights is a beautiful journey through Matthew McConaughey’s life.
 It’s an unconventional memoir filled with raucous stories, outlaw wisdom, and lessons learned the hard way about living with greater satisfaction.

 One quote stuck with me and defined my whole year: “Be less impressed.
 Be more involved.”
 Often, we look at life events and see ourselves being distant.
 Who am I to do that?
 Who am I to be fortunate enough?
-Matthew’s book opened my eyes to taking control of the steering wheel again and to live life as the person I was born to be.
+Matthew’s book opened my eyes to taking control of the steering wheel again and living life as I was born.